jclupo/Latin102-05/quiz3.md

 1. The Hydra killed passers by *with the greatest blowing* of his poisonous breath.
         - maximo afflatu
 1. The victims died *in great torment*.
-        - in magno cruciatum
+        - in magno cruciatum❌
 1. The victims died *in greater torment*.
-        - in maiore cruciatum
+        - in maiore cruciatum❌
 1. The victims died *in the greatest torment*.
-        - in maximo cruciatum
+        - in maximo cruciatum❌
 1. Hercules cleaned *a great part of the stables*.
-        - partem magnae stabulorum
+        - partem magnae ❌
 1. Hercules cleaned *a greater part of the stables*.
-        - partem maioris stabulorum
+        - partem maioris ❌
 1. Hercules cleaned *the greatest part of the stables*.
-        - partem maximae stabulorum
+        - partem maximae ❌